 Combine the tomato paste and water in a 4-cup measurer, and whisk until smooth.

 Add to the meat mixture.

-Bring to a simmer, then turn down heat and let simmer for 20 to 30 minutes to develop flavor.
+Bring to a simmer, then turn down the heat and let cook for 20 to 30 minutes to develop flavor.

 Serve with desired garnishes.